 So today, I decided to create individual desserts as well as a larger dessert.
 This strawberry dessert is perfect for summer, and it can be changed out for raspberries as well!
 You just have to make sure use the right glaze for that.
 I will explain that later!

 The star of this show is the homemade angel food cake and the strawberries!
 Now, I did use a boxed mix for the angel food cake, so its not made from scratch, but it does make a difference!
 This strawberry dessert just doesn’t taste the same with a store bought already made cake.
 Just trust me on this.
-If you haven’t ever made an angel food cake before, it actually is quite easy and I find the generic brands easier to work with!
+If you haven’t ever made an angel food cake before, it actually is quite easy to bake and I find the generic brands easier to work with!
 This will be the bottom layer of this trifle dessert.

 The first thing I do is to tear the cake into bite sized pieces.
 When my mom would make it, she would make it in a 9 by 13 baking pan.
 You can use a big glass bowl, a trifle dish or whatever you have.
 I wanted to try making them in some small mason jars, so that everyone could have their own serving.
 This would be a wonderful idea for a wedding or for a dinner party to make it look a bit fancier.
 You could even put the lids on them so that they are like a little package each person gets.

 I also made a smaller dish using one of my adorable Rae Dunn pieces.

 Now, this is where I want to make sure you know a few things.
 We always break down the cake and try to avoid using the crust, especially if you have some dark spots.
 It can be more chewy than the rest of the cake.
 But no worries, these will quickly get snarfed up by my kids.
 The soft, pillowy, white cake in the middle is what you are after.

 Once you have all the cake broken apart, it’s time to make the pudding layer and cut the strawberries.